TobyX-Corp/phantom-react/docs/integrating-existing-projects-android.md

 ?> Because of existing issues with AR Core, please ensure that you have disabled instant run in Android Studio before building your application!

-## Adding Viro to React-Native
+## Adding Phantom to React-Native
 Now that you've set up your project, copy over the index.*.js and App.js files from the project you created in the Quick Start (Mac/Linux) and copy over the js/ directory.

-These files can also be found in the <your_project>/node_modules/react-viro/bin/files/javascript directory.
+These files can also be found in the <your_project>/node_modules/phantom-react/bin/files/javascript directory.
 You may need to update the string APP_NAME_HERE in the index.*.js files with your project name.

 ?> AR only